 The material ability contains three elements as well: access to any infrastructure necessary to connect to the internet; the household income level necessary to acquire the technology, such as a computer, tablet, or phone; and the income available to subscribe to a service provider.
 All three of these dimensions of material ability must be achieved for an individual to effectively use the technology.
 Together, motivational and material ability determine the effective use of the technology.
 Shortcomings in either one of those dimensions will hamper the acquisition and utilization of the technology and limit the benefits provided.
 Effective utilization of the technology can contribute to a virtuous cycle through three mechanisms.
-First, because utilization of internet technology, enhancing motivation and leading to increased use.
+First, because utilization of internet technology expands access to information, effective usage may increase knowledge of the benefits of the technology, enhancing motivation and leading to increased use.
 Second, learning-by-doing is central to obtaining digital literacy skills (de Haan and Huysmans 2002; van Dijk 2005).
 Therefore, usage of the technology increases skill levels, which in turn increases the effectiveness of how the technology is used.
 Third, digital literacy skills are rewarded in the labor market - any increased digital literacy is expected to have positive returns, which will expand an individual's resource base and the material ability to obtain and use the technology.